jamesdidit72/linux_documentation/Virtualisation.md

         - forms of shell
             - sh, bash, dash, tcsl, ksh, zsh
             - sh & bash are used on Ubuntu
             - zsh is used on linux
+- main distributions
+  - debian
+    - not commerical
+    - ubuntu is one
+    - kali is based on debian
+  - fedora
+    - examples:
+      - redhat
+      -centos
+  - arch linux
+    - for advanced users
+    - powerful
+    - not covered in this course